jross765/JGnuCashLibNTools/doc/user/select-securities.md

 * *Mode "ISIN"*:
-  Specifying the security by its business logic ID (the field "X-Code" in GnuCash lingo), i.e. its ISIN, CUSIP, SEDOL, WKN or similar official security identifiers (without name-space prefix).
+  Specifying the security by its business logic ID (the field "X-Code" in GnuCash lingo), i.e. its ISIN, CUSIP, SEDOL, WKN or similar official security identifiers (without the name-space prefix).

   This approach obviously only works when you actually have filled the field "X-Code",